maver01/find-the-dog-server-1/README.md

 │   │   │       └── findTheDog
 │   │   │           └── app
 │   │   │               ├── App.java
-│   │   │               ├── FindTheDogController.java
 │   │   │               ├── ImageController.java
-│   │   │               └── KafkaImageConsumer.java
+│   │   │               ├── KafkaImageConsumer.java
-│   │   └── resources
-│   │       └── application.yml
+│   │   │               └── KafkaImageProducer.java
-│   └── test
-│       └── java
-│           └── com
-│               └── findTheDog
-│                   └── app
-│                       └── AppTest.java

 ```

 ## Understand the code

-- FindTheDogController: Receives the image from the frontend, through API request, then sends the image as byte stream to the kafka topic, for it to be handles by the independent processing microservice.
+- KafkaImageProducer: Receives the image from the frontend, through POST API request, then sends the image as byte stream to the kafka topic, for it to be handles by the independent processing microservice.
 - KafkaImageConsumer: Consumes the processed images produced by the independent processing microservice.
 - ImageController: Sends the processed image to the frontend, through API request.

-- application.yml: Contains the configuration for kafka producer and consumer.
+ Post request handling and kafka producer are syncronous services.
+Kafka consumer and GET service are asyncronous.

 ## Run the code